-Description: Do you want to learn how to grow, sell, and care for plants both in a greenhouse and in your own yard while having fun and earning science credits?
+Description: Do you want to learn how to grow, sell, and care for plants in a greenhouse and in your backyard while having fun and earning science credits?
 This course will provide the answers to this question, and so much more!
-Plant and Greenhouse Science will involve the study and hands-on applications of basic plant science, greenhouse management, floral design, vegetable gardening, plant structures, basic landscaping, and more.
+Plant and Greenhouse Science will involve the study and hands-on applications of basic plant science, greenhouse management, floral design, vegetable gardening, plant structures and biology, genetically modified plants, and more.
 The class will raise various types of flowers, vegetable plants, and Monarch Butterflies in the greenhouse.
 Many class days will be spent working in the school's greenhouse and conducting hands-on labs and experiments.